addiscent/vagrant-ruby-rails/README.md

 can be safely ignored.

-After the build completes successfully, the last build line of screen output reads :
+After the build completes successfully, the last build message reads :

         "==> default: Setting up git (1:1.9.1-1ubuntu0.1) ..."